akamac/rabbitmq-website/site/logging.md

 ## <a id="log-file-location" class="anchor" href="#log-file-location">Log File Location</a>

-Modern RabbitMQ versions use a single log file by default.
+Starting with 3.7.0, RabbitMQ uses a single log file by default.

 Please see the [File and Directory Location](/relocate.html) guide to find default log file location for various platforms.